kaist-plrg/babel-study/paper/pldi23/coverletter.md

 ## Comment B4

 Reviewer B suggested reducing the number of occurrences of "k-F(CP)S-TR" in the paper.
-While we agree that the term occurs too often, we found that it is difficult to remove or replace the term in the paper because our work is highly related to the test requirements for graph coverage criteria.
-Thus, we decided to keep the term in the final version of the paper.
+We tried to remove or replace the term in the paper, but we decided to keep them because our work is highly related to the test requirements for graph coverage criteria.

 ## Comment C4

-Reviewer C suggested not renaming or redefining the well-known concepts in the other references.
-We agree that it is better to keep the original names of the concepts as much as possible.
-Thus, we have changed the following terms:
+Reviewer C suggested not renaming or redefining well-known concepts in the literature.
+Thus, we made the following changes:

 - `full paths` to `test paths`
 - `valid paths` to `feasible paths`

-However, we decided to use the term `covers` rather than `visits` because it slightly differs from the definition of `visits` in [4].
-The definition of `covers` is defined based on the last node in the path, while the definition of `visits` is on any node in the path.
-Because it is much easier to define the feature-sensitive coverage criteria based on the last node in the path, we decided to use the term `covers` rather than `visits`.
-To be clear about the difference between `covers` and `visits`, we have added the following sentence as a footnote in the paper:
+In addition, to make the differences between `covers` and `visits` clear, we added the following footnote:

 > Another way to define node coverage is using a _visit relation_ between paths
 > and any nodes in the paths.
 However, we use a _cover relation_ between paths